kubernetes/website/content/en/blog/_posts/2022-05-03-kubernetes-release-1.24.md

 Kubernetes 1.24 introduced a new opt-in feature that allows you to [soft-reserve a range for static IP address assignments](/docs/concepts/services-networking/service/#service-ip-static-sub-range) to Services.
-If you use the new feature (which you must manually enable), your cluster prefers automatic assignment from the remaining pool of Service IP addresses, reducing the risk of a collision.
+With the manual enablement of this feature, the cluster will prefer automatic assignment from the pool of Service IP addresses thereby reducing the risk of collision.

 A Service `ClusterIP` can be assigned:

 * dynamically, which means the cluster will automatically pick a free IP within the configured Service IP range.